 Service by publication may be made.

-At what point during the process can a spouse remarry or start dating in Kansas?
+At what point during a divorce in Kansas can a spouse remarry or start dating?

 You cannot marry someone prior to the finalization of the divorce, meaning a judge has signed and filed the divorce decree with the court.